hsghori/CS-Notes/artificial_intelligence_notes.md

 - Maximum expected utility - a rational agent should choose the action that maximizes its expected utility given its knowledge.
 - Utilities
-	- Utilities are functions from outcomes (states fo the world) to real numbers that describe an agent's preference.
+	- Utilities are functions from outcomes (states for the world) to real numbers that describe an agent's preference.
-	- Utilities can be defined in many ways so long as they summarize th eagent's goal.
+	- Utilities can be defined in many ways so long as they summarize the agent's goal.
 	- Any "rational" preferences can be summarized as a utility function.
 	- We generally hard code utilities and let behaviors emerge.
 - Preferences